nielsVoogt/unity-quiz/README.md

 ### Why did I start this project?

-Due to the corona virus there are no party's and raves to provide drug education, but that doesn't mean people stopped taking drugs.
+My SO is a peer educator for Unity.
+Unity is a free drug education/harm reduction service funded by the Dutch goverment to educate ravers on various substances when visiting a rave.
+Due to the corona virus there are no party's and raves to provide this education, but that doesn't mean people stopped taking drugs.
 In my opinion harm reduction is a great way to reduce accidental overdoses, increase knowledge on various substances and educate people on responsible drug use.
 To fill that gap in corona times I deceided to start this project.
 I was looking for a project to improve my Vue skills and this is a fun and challenging project to build.

 I'm planning on hosting the quiz on Firebase and see if people pick it up.